-We expect that our general and administrative expenses for 2024 will be comparable to such expenses for the year ended December 31, 2023.
-We anticipate that our general and administrative expenses will stabilize at 2023 expense levels for the next several years.
+We expect that our general and administrative expenses for 2024 will be comparable to such expenses for the year ended December 31, 2023 and expect that our general and administrative expenses will continue at similar levels for the next several years.
 If we obtain marketing approval for KPI-012 or any product candidates we may develop, we expect that our general and administrative expenses will increase substantially if and as we incur commercialization expenses related to product marketing, sales and distribution.